Where can I visit an archaeological site?

 What do I do if I find an archaeological relic or artefact?

-If you think that you have found an archaeological relic or site, ring our historical archaeologists at Heritage NSW on 02 9873 8500 or email firstname.lastname@example.org
+If you think you have found an historical archaeological relic or site, contact our Specialist Services Team of historical archaeologists via phone 02 9873 8500 or email firstname.lastname@example.org

 Do not remove or disturb the relic in any way.

 A relic is defined in the Heritage Act as 'any artefact, object or material evidence which relates to the settlement of the area that comprises New South Wales, not being Aboriginal settlement, and which is of State or local heritage significance.'